Table of Contents

 In addition, some states may require a physician diagnosis of specific medical conditions or a statement that the Medicaid applicant requires the level of care provided in a nursing home.

-As with the definition of NFLOC, the federal government does not require states to use a specific assessment tool.
+As with the definition of NFLOC, the federal government does not require states to use a specific long term care assessment.
 This means that a large number of functional assessment tools exist nationwide.
 In fact, according to MACPAC, more than 120 tools are used, some of which are state-developed.
-Therefore, there is no consistency between states as to how this determination is made, and because of this, a senior may meet a nursing home level of care in one state, but not another state.
+Therefore, there is no consistency between states as to how this determination is made, and because of this, a senior may meet a nursing home level of care in one state, but not in another state.

 One’s level of care need is crucial to being eligible for nursing home Medicaid, as the program will not pay for nursing home care if an applicant does not require a level of care that is consistent to that which is provided in skilled nursing facilities.